radiantlogic-devops/cloud-native-lab/docs/helm.md

 kubectl get all -n helm-lab
 ```

-You will not see any zk-zookeeper pods.
+You will not see any zookeeper pods.

 **Delete Namespace**